 Understanding the difference in sugars and the way sugar is processed in the body may be confusing.
 All sugars are used as a source of fuel, but there are subtle differences in the way they are digested and absorbed.
-To have the knowledge and understanding that everything we consume is broken down into sugars can help you understand causes of diabetes and other health hazards.
+Having the knowledge and understanding that everything we consume is broken down into sugars can help you understand the causes of diabetes and other health hazards.
 You know that type 2 diabetes is linked to high blood sugar.
-While sugar is not enough to cause diabetes alone, a healthy well balance diet along with reducing certain sugars could help reduce the risk of being diagnosed with diabetes.
+While sugar is not enough to cause diabetes alone, a healthy well-balanced diet along with reducing certain sugars could help reduce the risk of being diagnosed with diabetes.

 Sugar is processed in the body in different categories depending on what you consume.

 - Maltose is referred to as ‘malt sugar’ and consists of two glucose molecules.
-Maltose is founds in cereals containing barley and ‘malt products’ such as malted milkshakes, lollies and beer.
+Maltose is founded in cereals containing barley and ‘malt products’ such as malted milkshakes, lollies, and beer.

 The sugars in foods are known as simple carbohydrates and are natural components of many fresh foods, such as the lactose in milk and the fructose in fruits.
 A healthy, well-balanced diet will always contain these natural sugars.

 The problem with sugar is the sheer amount of it that’s found in the typical American diet, especially in the form of added sugars: the sucrose in table sugar, as well as sugars in foods such as sodas, cereals, packaged foods, and snacks.
 When consumed in excess, added sugars can cause weight gain, heart disease, mood swings, and more.
 A high-sugar diet can certainly increase the risk of diabetes: Adding just one serving of a sweetened beverage to your diet each day ups risk by 15 percent.
 It is important to understand the difference in the variety of sugar processed in the body for maintaining good health.